Here's what tech execs are saying about Trump's immigrant ban

 Chorus CEO Dick Costolo

-Chorus CEO and former Twitter chief executive Costolo tweeted strong words for Trump on Saturday, calling him "a coward."
+Chorus CEO and former Twitter chief executive Costolo called Trump a "a coward" on Saturday.

 Salesforce executive Vala Afshar

-Afshar tweeted a list of U.S. tech companies that were founded by first- or second-generation immigrants.
-The list includes Apple (AAPL, Tech30), Google (GOOG) and IBM (IBM, Tech30).
+Afshar tweeted a list of U.S. tech companies that were founded by immigrants, including Apple (AAPL, Tech30), Google (GOOG) and IBM (IBM, Tech30).

 Y Combinator president Sam Altman

-Altman also spoke out via a blog post.
-He called on executives in the tech industry to publicly speak out against Trump's executive order "at a minimum.
+Altman criticized Trump's move in a blog post.
+He called on tech executives to publicly speak out against Trump's executive order "at a minimum."

 LinkedIn CEO Jeff Weiner